-The threats follow new United Nations sanctions against the North for conducting its third nuclear test in defiance of U.N. resolutions.
+The North Korean threats follow new United Nations sanctions against the North for conducting its third nuclear test in defiance of U.N. resolutions.

-North Korea, which drew international condemnation after its February 12 nuclear test, has railed almost daily against the U.N. sanctions imposed in response to the underground blast.
+Pyongyang, which drew international condemnation after its February 12 nuclear test, has since railed almost daily against the U.N. sanctions imposed in response to the underground blast.